uwc-eresearch/user_documentation/docs/connectivity/VPN.md

 A new window will pop up where you must type your authentication credentials (**without @sanbi.ac.za**) under the `User name:` and `Password:` fields.
 Click `Save` when done.

 ![VPN credentials screen](../_media/vpn/ubuntu_16.04/5.png)

+**_OPTIONAL:_ You can allow this VPN to only provide the IP addresses from within SANBI and not route all of your traffic through SANBI.
+To do this, go to the `IPv4 Settings` tab in the window above followed by `Routes...`, tick on `Use this connection only for resources on its network` and click `OK` followed by `Save`.**

 You can now connect to the SANBI VPN from the network dropdown.